Create and Manage Projects

 Delete Project

-If you no longer need a Project, remove it by deleting its namespace.
-This cascades deletion to all Project-scoped resources, such as Compute Configs and Settings.
+If you no longer need a Project, you can remove it, along with all Project-scoped configurations and resources, such as Compute Configs and Settings.

 Prerequisites